-Agricultural mortgage – for farms or other forms of land utilised as rural properties for keeping animals or growing produce
+- For farms or other forms of land utilised as rural properties for keeping animals or growing produce

-Commercial mortgage – for all forms of commercial property development, including residential housing, shops or other forms of commercial property
+- For all forms of commercial property development, including residential housing, shops or other forms of commercial property

-Self-build mortgage – for projects that involve the development of a new property – often for residential use on self-built houses or flats, or commercial use on private company buildings – on a plot of land that is currently empty
+- For projects that involve the development of a new property – often for residential use on self-built houses or flats for developers to create their own home, or commercial use on private company buildings – on a plot of land that is currently empty

-Woodland mortgage – for rural land that is being used as a private sanctuary or a long-term investment, either as land or to house rural properties
+- For rural land that is being used as a private sanctuary or a long-term investment, either as land or to house rural properties

 What is Land Surveying?